 I still love the movie Bull Durham.
-I remember my mom took me to see it back in the 80’s and one of the lines that sticks out in my head most is when Millie tells Annie the reason she was caught in the locker room with Nuke LaLoosh was because she was “lured”.
+I remember my mom took me to see it back in the 80s and one of the lines that stick out in my head most is when Millie tells Annie the reason she was caught in the locker room with Nuke LaLoosh was that she was “lured”.
 At which point Annie replies, “You didn’t get “lured”.
 Women never get lured.
 They’re too strong and powerful for that.
 Now say it — “I didn’t get lured and I will take responsibility for my actions”.

 With the belief that I can make anything happen, also comes my downfall.
 Isn’t that funny how our greatest strengths can simultaneously be our greatest weaknesses?